-If you have recently separated or are considering separating from your current partner, you will naturally be asking yourself if you will be liable for in the post-separation settlement.
+If you have recently separated or are considering separating from your current partner, you might therefore be asking yourself which debts you are likely to be liable for in the post-separation settlement.

 In determining what each party is entitled to in a family law separation, the first step is to add up the value of all the assets and subtract the value of all the debts to get a net ‘pool’ of assets.
-Learn more.

 What if the debts were accrued after we separated?